WRITE Program Requirements

 What they don’t see

-Because of changes in residency work hours, most residents no longer take overnight call; many students will not have been in the hospital overnight despite having spent six weeks on an inpatient medicine rotation.
-They also will have seen very few patients with chest pain or heart disease, because cardiology is a separate service at the academic hospitals.
-A few students may have had exposure to the ICU but most won’t.
-Ambulatory experience will also be very limited.
+Because of changes in residency work hours, most residents no longer take overnight call; many students do not spend overnights in the hospital despite being scheduled for six weeks on an inpatient medicine rotation.
+Students also see very few patients with chest pain or heart disease, because cardiology is a separate service at the academic hospitals.
+A few students may be exposed to ICU but most won’t.
+Ambulatory experience is also very limited.